Prepare Research Proposals

 What's Required to Submit a Proposal?

-The Office of Research Affairs reviews and finalizes all grant submissions from Penn State College of Medicine.
+The Office of Research Affairs reviews, approves and/or submits all grants from Penn State College of Medicine.

 Tools and Systems